hubblegateway/blog/source/_posts/2014-08-22-the-role-of-trust-in-the-stellar-network.markdown

 ecosystem while providing a faster, easier, cheaper, and safer way to deal with fiat currencies and other real-world assets when we need to.

-Consider this- the easiest way for an average person to acquire BTC today is to go through an exchange.
+Consider this - the easiest way for an average person to acquire BTC today is to go through an exchange.
 The process of buying BTC from an exchange is far from trustless, and usually involves depositing USD or some other currency into an account that the exchange controls.
 As we all saw in the case of Mt.
 Gox, it is possible for customers to lose the deposits they trusted the exchange to